 In spite of a futuristic setting and a brooding, noirish atmosphere, this is essentially a western in out of space.
 Outland has been aptly compared with Fred Zinnemann’s 1952 classic High Noon.
 The film also has elements from other classic westerns, specifically Howard Hawks’s 1959 masterpiece Rio Bravo.

-Peter Hyams (Capricorn One and 2010: The Year We Make Contact), who wrote and directed the movie, clearly knows his western motifs.
+Peter Hyams (Capricorn One), who wrote and directed the movie, clearly knows his western motifs.
 I enjoyed how he blended aspects of a classic western with post-Watergate angst — Outland is a sci-fi-western-noir hybrid with an appealing anti-establishment streak to boot.
-The script is a bit bland — I would have loved to see more of O’Niel’s internal moral/existential struggle — but this turned out better than I expected.
+Hyams’s script is a bit bland — I would have loved to see more of O’Niel’s internal struggle — but Outland turned out better than I expected.